It's a Crime (play-by-mail game): Reception and legacy

+Stewart Wieck reviewed It's a Crime in White Wolf #10 (1988), rating it a 7 out of 10 and stated that "Despite [some gripes], I do suggest you try It's a Crime.
+Afterall, the first two turns are free."

 It's a Crime entered the play-by-mail field strongly, but settled to below-average player reviews in subsequent years.
 It won the Origins Award for Best Play-by-Mail Game of 1986.
 In 1987, it won the HG Wells Award and the CRASH Magazine Readers Award for Best PBM Game.
 In the November/December 1988 issue of Paper Mayhem, the game tied for #8 in the list of Best PBM Games of 1988.
 The game won a second Origins Award as well—for Best Play-by-Mail Game of 1989.
 In Paper Mayhem's July/August 1990 issue, in reader-generated ratings for playability, design, and product understanding, It's a Crime placed #61 out of 68 PBM games.
 In the September/October 1992 issue, it placed #80 of 84 games, and in the November/December 1994 issue it placed #71 of 72 games.
 The game did not appear on the Paper Mayhem ratings list in the January/February 1995 issue.